-- 1. Development to be carried out in accordance with the approved drawings and reports

-- 2. Details of facing materials

-- 3. Details of car and cycle parking

-- 4. Hard and soft landscaping to be submitted
+- 1. Development to be carried out in accordance with the approved drawings and reports except where specified by conditions - 2.
+Details of facing materials - 3.
+Details of car and cycle parking - 4.
+Hard and soft landscaping to be submitted

 - 5. 19% reduction in CO2 Emissions

-- 6. 110L Water Restriction
+- 6. 110I Water Restriction

 - 7. Permeable forecourt material

-- 8. Trees Details in accordance with AIA
+- 8. Trees Details in accordance with tree report

 - 9. Tree Protection Plan

 - 10. Visibility splays

 - 11. Construction Logistics Plan

 - 12. Accessibility

-- 13. SUDS
+- 13. Sustainable urban drainage details

-- 14. Windows
+- 14. Windows restrictions

 - 15. Time limit of 3 years

 - 16. Any other planning condition(s) considered necessary by the Director of Planning and Strategic Transport